 I started my journey in Vancouver with a stay at the Fairmont Vancouver.
 If I was doing it again, I would choose to spend a few days in Vancouver to take in the sights before starting the train journey.
 If you only stay 24 hours though, do not miss a visit to the Capilano Suspension Bridge Park for a little forest bathing with trees that date back 1,500 years.
 It’s the perfect way to start your Rocky Mountaineer experience.

 There is no question that the Rocky Mountaineer is a luxury experience but you can happily leave the formal wear at home.
-What you will want to pack is comfortable clothes for travel days on the train, comfortable shoes so you can navigate terrain when exploring, and layers.
-Oh, and a toque, just in case (for my non-Canadian friends, that’s a hat).
+What you will want to pack is comfortable clothes for travel days on the train, supportive athletic shoes so you can navigate terrain when exploring, and layers.
+Oh, and a toque, just in case (for my non-Canadian friends, that’s a beanie or hat).

 Save Your Appetite